g-jgreen/documentation/content/api/broker-and-storage.md

 ## Streaming all messages using NDJSON

 This is a firehose stream of all messages that are sent to the broker.
 If you can not keep up with reading the stream messages will be dropped!
+The connection is kept alive by sending empty `{}` json messages if no traffic has passed in 1 minute.

 ```bash
 curl -i --user apiKey:apiSecret https://data.waylay.io/messages